hhjuhl/ha_washdata/IMPLEMENTATION.md

 # HA WashData Implementation Guide

-**Updated:** December 17, 2025
+**Updated:** December 17, 2025 - Final (All features complete)

 ## Overview

-This document covers the complete implementation of three major features:
+This document covers the complete implementation of all major features:
 1. Variable cycle duration support (±15%)
 2. Smart progress management (100% on complete, 0% after unload)
 3. Self-learning feedback system
+4. Export/Import with full settings transfer (NEW Dec 17)
+5. Auto-maintenance watchdog with switch control (NEW Dec 17)
+6. Improved stale cycle detection with power awareness (NEW Dec 17)

 ---